-There are already several articles and forum posts on the web that compare DocBook with DITA, so I don’t want to go into the basic differences here, but the most important advantages compared to DocBook for us are the following:
+There are already several articles and forum posts on the web that compare DocBook with DITA (see References), so I don’t want to describe the basic differences here, but the most important advantages compared to DocBook for us are the following:

 - Reuse capabilities: